A Sound Type System for Secure Currency Flow: The language

 \section{The \TINYSOL{} language}

-In \cite{bartoletti2019tinysol}, Bartoletti et al.\@ present the \TINYSOL{} language, a standard imperative language (similar to Dijkstra's \texttt{While} language \cite{nielson_nielson2007semantics_with_applications}), extended with classes (contracts) and two constructs: (1) a \code{throw} command, representing a fatal error, and (2) a procedure call, with an extra parameter $n$, denoting an amount of some digital asset, which is transferred along with the call from the caller to the callee.
+In \cite{bartoletti2019tinysol}, Bartoletti, Galletti and Murgia present the \TINYSOL{} language, a standard imperative language (similar to Dijkstra's \texttt{While} language \cite{nielson_nielson2007semantics_with_applications}), extended with classes (contracts) and two constructs: (1) a \code{throw} command, representing a fatal error, and (2) a procedure call, with an extra parameter $n$, denoting an amount of some digital asset, which is transferred along with the call from the caller to the callee. \TINYSOL{} captures (some of) the core features of Solidity, and, in particular, it is sufficient to represent reentrancy phenomena.

-\TINYSOL{} captures (some of) the core features of Solidity, and, in particular, it is sufficient to represent reentrancy phenomena.
-In this section, we present a version of \TINYSOL{} which has been adapted to facilitate our later developments of the type system.
+In this section, we present a version of \TINYSOL{} that has been adapted to facilitate our later developments of the type system.
 Compared to the presentation in \cite{bartoletti2019tinysol}, we have, in particular, added explicit declarations of variables (local to the scope of a method) and fields (corresponding to the \emph{keys} in the original presentation) to have a place for type annotations in the syntax.
+Furthermore, differently from \cite{AGL/2024/ecoop/flowtypes,bartoletti2019tinysol}, here we also consider a second kind of procedure call taken from Solidity (named {\em delegate}), which allows a method to be executed in the environment of the caller; i.e.\@ \emph{as if} the method was declared in the caller contract, rather than in the callee contract.